Last Updated on 27 January 2026 by Cycloscope

 Ilala rates – Standard Cabin

-There is also the possibility of booking the first-class cabin at a price not much higher than the standard cabin.
-The prices shown in the table are per person, children up to 12 years pay 50%.
+There is also the option to book a first-class cabin at a price not much higher than the standard cabin.
+The prices shown in the table are per person; children up to 12 years pay 50%.

 Services on the MV Ilala

-On the ship, there is a bar with fresh beer and other drinks and a restaurant with simple and acceptable food.
-The service, on the other hand, is of other times, recalling how this ship must have been in the fifties when it was served by waiters with white gloves and the cabins were luxury.
+On the ship, there is a bar with fresh beer and other drinks, and a restaurant serving simple, acceptable food.
+The service, on the other hand, is of another time, recalling how this ship must have been in the fifties, when it was served by waiters in white gloves, and the cabins were luxurious.

 MV Chambo Boat: Mozambique – Likoma – Chizumulu – Nkhata Bay

-We took the Chambo from Likoma and we have to say though, that although it is certainly newer than the Ilala, it did not give us a feeling of security.
+We took the Chambo from Likoma, and we have to say that although it is certainly newer than the Ilala, it did not give us a feeling of security.

-Lake Malawi is more like a sea, we encountered rough water, and the ship, too small for this type of crossing, swayed terribly.
-Furthermore, the maximum capacity would be 100 people and 10 tons of load, but we would transport at least twice as much.
+Lake Malawi is more like a sea; we encountered rough water, and the ship, too small for this type of crossing, swayed terribly.
+Furthermore, the maximum capacity is 100 people and 10 tons of load, but we would transport at least twice that.

-If you are sure that the waters of the lake are calm, it is certainly a faster way to reach the islands, around 4 or 5 hours.
-On the internet, there is news about a connection between Mozambique and Tanzania but it is not active at the moment.
+If you are sure the lake’s waters are calm, it is certainly a faster way to reach the islands, taking around 4 or 5 hours.
+On the internet, there is news about a connection between Mozambique and Tanzania, but it is not active at the moment.

-Moreover, on the Chambo Wikipedia page, it is reported that it is possible to transport vehicles on the ship but this is absolutely not true, the only vehicles that can be transported are bicycles and maybe a couple of scooters.
+Moreover, on the Chambo Wikipedia page, it is reported that vehicles can be transported on the ship, but this is absolutely not true; only bicycles and maybe a couple of scooters can be transported.

 Conclusions and advice